thiagousa/youtube/7/README.md

-# How to Install Docker on Linux
+# How to Install Docker on Ubuntu

 ## Introduction
 This guide provides step-by-step instructions on how to install Docker on a Linux system.
 Docker is a powerful platform for building, deploying, and managing containerized applications.